lagotto/lagotto/README.md

 ### Adding metrics

 Metrics are automatically added in the background, using the [delayed_job](https://github.com/collectiveidea/delayed_job) queuing system.
 The results returned by external APIs are stored in CouchDB.

+When we have to update the metrics for an article (determined by the staleness interval), a job is added to the background queue for that source.
+A delayed_job worker will then process this job in the background.
+We have to set up a queue and at least one worker for every source.
+For the two sources enabled by default they would have to be started from the command line like this:

+    # queues
+    bundle exec rake queue:citeulike RAILS_ENV=production &
+    bundle exec rake queue:pubmed RAILS_ENV=production &

+    # workers
+    RAILS_ENV=production ./script/delayed_job start --queue=citeulike --identifier=1
+    RAILS_ENV=production ./script/delayed_job start --queue=pubmed --identifier=2

 ### API
 RESTful API URLs generally correspond to HTML URLs; you can usually just add ".xml" or ".json" to the HTML (unsuffixed) URL and perform a GET request.
 Both XML and JSON formats are provided (CSV is also supported for the article index), though attribute arrangement might be different between formats (and might differ from the information included in the HTML presentation generated without the format suffix).